htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     are consistent.
 To validate this information, the attribute to check is ``TARGET.MyAddress``.

+    Please note that _all_ ClassAd updates are filtered.
+Unless your requirements are the same for all daemons, including the collector itself, you'll want to use the ``MyType`` attribute to limit your filter(s).

 ``CLIENT_TIMEOUT`` :index:`CLIENT_TIMEOUT`
     Network timeout that the *condor_collector* uses when talking to any daemons or tools that are sending it a ClassAd update.
 It is